matrix-org/matrix.org/content/blog/2026/05/2026-05-02-election-nomination.md

 ## How to nominate?

-You can nominate someone to be a Governing Board member candidate by filling up [this form](https://cryptpad.fr/form/#/2/form/view/EV0n4-jfuxdelALG05JSfMM0FL1FiBjj5asZ5AWo-n0/).
+You can nominate someone to be a Governing Board member candidate by filling in [this form](https://cryptpad.fr/form/#/2/form/view/EV0n4-jfuxdelALG05JSfMM0FL1FiBjj5asZ5AWo-n0/).
 Remember that all nominees must have consented to nomination *before being nominated*.